ryan3738/bellingham3d-backend/readme.md

 Crafting API Resolvers in Keystone-next

-The back end is Keystone-next host on Digital Ocean.
-The server takes in GraphQL schemas and resolvers.
+The back end uses Keystone-next which is a node & Typescript based Graphql server-side client that uses Next.js for its front end.
+This is hosted on a Digital Ocean droplet.
+Keystone takes in GraphQL schemas and resolvers.
 The resolvers then fetch the data from MongoDB through interacting with Mongoose schemas.
+It can also be used as a cms for performing CRUD operations on database items.

 Integration with Stripe API for Customer Checkout

-In the Stripe implementation, testing mode is enabled so no charges are actually incurred, but test data is sent through the application.
-(Use card number 4242 4242 4242 4242) To ensure a secure checkout, the order is handled on the server.
+In the Stripe implementation: To ensure a secure checkout, the order is handled on the server.
 There, prices are recalculated with price information on items from the database to ensure correct charging.
 The order is then converted to a record in the database.
 Finally, an order is returned to the client with details on their purchase.
 Interacting with GraphQL API

 To interact with the API, Apollo Client is used within the SSR functions.
 To allow for flexibility, the client initialization method is written to check for whether it is being used on the server or client.
 The benefit of only grabbing the relevant data is best seen between the menu page and an individual items page.
 The menu only needs the name, image, description, and category of an item.
 The GraphQL query then only requests what it needs.
 The full item display pages, then, will request further data, such as customizations, options, and price.